-Calling on applicants for the fall 2019 WDL Scholarship!
+Calling on applicants for the fall 2021 semester!

-Interested in exploring the possibilities of getting a WDL scholarship for the 2019-2020 academic year?
-If so, please complete the Expression of Interest to Apply Form below.
+Interested in exploring the possibilities of getting a WDL scholarship for the 2021-2022 academic year?

 DESCRIPTION OF WDL SCHOLARSHIP

-The Gallaudet-Nippon World Deaf Leadership (WDL) Scholarship makes it possible for deaf and hard of hearing leaders from developing nations to attend Gallaudet University.
-WDL aims to empower selected individuals through the knowledge, skills, attitudes, and aspirations that a higher education brings so that they can make significant contributions to their deaf community and nation.
+The WDL Scholarship makes it possible for deaf and hard of hearing leaders from developing nations to attend Gallaudet University.
+WDL aims to empower selected individuals through the knowledge, skills, and aspirations that a higher education brings so that they can make significant contributions to their deaf community and nation.
 WDL is funded by the Nippon Foundation of Tokyo, Japan.
-Since making its first award in 2003, 16 WDL Scholarships have been awarded.
+Since making its first award in 2003, 17 WDL Scholarships have been awarded.
 See them here.

 The scholarship covers tuition, room, board, and medical insurance, and provides an annual stipend for expenses such as books, supplies, laundry service, personal products, and local transportation.

-Additional support to the WDL Scholar includes mentorship from a Gallaudet professor and an internship in the scholar's home country during their Gallaudet education.
+Additional support for a WDL Scholar includes mentorship from a member of the Gallaudet University faculty and an internship in the scholar's home country.

-When WDL scholars graduate from Gallaudet, they must return home and work towards improving the lives of deaf people through education, advocacy, and partnering with different people and organizations so that together, they can change lives.
+When WDL Scholars graduate from Gallaudet, they must return home and work towards improving the lives of deaf people through education, advocacy, and partnering with different people and organizations.

 HOW TO APPLY